simbli/seacharts/README.md

 ### Interactive environment visualization
-The `ENC.show_display` method is used to show a Matplotlib figure plot of the loaded seacharts features.
+The `ENC.start_display` method is used to show a Matplotlib figure plot of the loaded seacharts features.
 Zoom and pan the environment view using the mouse scroll button, and holding and dragging the plot with left click, respectively.